General About SACI FAQ

 The Palazzo dei Cartelloni (Via Sant'Antonino, 11), SACI's main facility, is in the center of Florence, 50 yards from the central food market, 600 yards from the Duomo, and 80 yards from the church of San Lorenzo with Michelangelo's Medici Chapel.
 Within five minutes walking distance there are bookshops, internet cafes, coffee bars, restaurants, cinemas and a myriad of stores.
 The school is also near to the train station, the bus station, and the Fortezza da Basso, where all international design fairs are held in Florence.

 The SACI Jules Maidoff Palazzo for the Visual Arts (Via Sant'Egidio, 14) is just a few blocks from—and with easy access to—Palazzo dei Cartelloni.
 It is a fully-renovated Renaissance palace in the center of Florence named after SACI's founder and director emeritus.
-This palazzo includes studios for students in SACI's MFA and Post-Bac programs as well as two darkrooms; photo drying, printing, and shooting labs; the Blackwell Design Magazine Library; computer and video classrooms; a fresco painting studio; a language and literature classroom; a gallery; an internal courtyard; and terraces that overlook a garden in which SACI students regularly meet with one another and with their instructors.
+This palazzo includes studios for students in SACI's MFA in Studio Art program as well as two darkrooms; photo drying, printing, and shooting labs; the Blackwell Design Magazine Library; computer and video classrooms; a fresco painting studio; a language and literature classroom; a gallery; an internal courtyard; and terraces that overlook a garden in which SACI students regularly meet with one another and with their instructors.